hamayelq/MQP-Post-Quantum/ntru/README.md

 # ntru.js

-This is an edited and updated version of the NTRU javascript implementation.
+This is an edited and updated version of Cyph's NTRU javascript implementation.

 It is being edited/updated to be used within a PWA communication platform for research purposes.